-Offering your little one foods he can pick up with his fingers is beneficial on many levels.
-Finger foods for Baby as early as possible is important for a multitude of reasons, but you may want to consult your baby’s pediatrician first as all babies are different.
+Offering your little one foods he can pick up with his fingers is helpful on many levels.
+Finger foods can benefit babies in many ways, but you may want to consult your baby’s pediatrician first because all babies are different.

 The typical age to introduce solids in the form of finger foods is around seven to eight months.
 Some parents begin with small amounts of pureed solids while others skip the puree and head straight for the finger foods.
 This is known as “baby-led weaning” and greatly encourages hand-eye coordination.

-It is advantageous for your baby to have a well-developed pincer grasp (between thumb and forefinger) as well as the ability to sit unassisted in a highchair with a tray.
+In order for them to enjoy finger foods, it helps if your baby has a well-developed pincer grasp (between thumb and forefinger) as well as the ability to sit unassisted in a highchair with a tray.

 Introducing finger food is important to aid in these developmental skills: